• Skip to primary navigation

 • Pat each dough into a disk, wrap in plastic wrap and chill at least 1 hour.

-• Roll one piece of chocolate dough to a 6x7-inch rectangle between pieces of wax paper.
+• Roll one piece of chocolate dough to a 6x7-inch (15.3x17.8 cn) rectangle between pieces of wax paper.

 • Remove wax paper from both sheets of dough.
-Place the vanilla dough over the chocolate dough, leaving a half inch border on top on bottom.
-Press together with a cookie sheet or using a rolling pin.
+Place the vanilla dough over the chocolate dough, leaving a half inch border on top and on bottom.
+Press together with a cookie sheet to help them adhere (or using a gently using a rolling pin).
+If the dough feels at all soft, chill it again.

 • Roll the dough tightly into a cylinder to form a pinwheel using the paper to help keep the roll tight.
 Roll the log back and forth to seal the layers together and form a perfect cylinder.